Breach (Twenty One Pilots album): Commercial performance

 In the United States, Breach debuted at number one on the Billboard 200 with 200,000 album-equivalent units, consisting of 40.68 million on-demand streams and 169,000 pure album copies.
 It marked Twenty One Pilots' second number-one album in the country, following Blurryface, and the biggest opening week of their career, besting Trench.
 Breach also registered the largest debut for any rock album on the Billboard 200 since Tool's Fear Inoculum (2019), as well as the largest vinyl sales week for a rock album since tracking started in 1991.
-All thirteen tracks from the album charted in at least the top 40 of the US Hot Rock & Alternative Songs chart.
+All thirteen tracks from the album charted within the top 40 of the US Hot Rock & Alternative Songs chart.

 Breach entered the OCC UK Albums Update at number two before its initial chart entry, but debuted at number four on the UK Albums Chart.
 On the ARIA Albums Chart, it debuted at number two, making it their fourth consecutive top three album in Australia.
 The album debuted at number one in Scotland, Hungary, Croatia and the Netherlands.